Greta Bellamacina: Awards

 In 2019, Bellamacina's debut film Hurt by Paradise was nominated for "Best UK Feature" at both Raindance Film Festival and Edinburgh International Film Festival 73rd edition.
 Bellamacina was also nominated for the prestigious Michael Powell Award for her performance as Celeste.
 Filmotomy said "Bellamacina has it in her to become one of the great contemporary female voices in British cinema."
 The Evening Standard wrote, "Bellamacina is as precise and bold as Joanna Hogg."

 In 2022, Bellamacina won the Stanley Kubrick Award for Best Actress at the Stanley Film Awards for her performance in Riccardo Vannuccini's film Commedia.

 Modelling

 Bellamacina has appeared in ads for brands such as Prada, Chanel, Rimmel London, Mulberry, Stella McCartney, ‘Paul & Joe’ and The Vampire's Wife.
 She has walked in catwalk shows such as Dilara Fındıkoğlu and Dolce & Gabbana.

 She has featured internationally on magazine covers such as Harper's Bazaar, Exit, Marie Claire, Numéro, and L'Officiel.

-She has worked with photographers such as Jurgen Teller, Liz Collins, Tom Craig, Rankin (photographer), Cass Bird and Oliver Hadlee Pearch.
+She has worked with photographers such as Jurgen Teller, Liz Collins, Tom Craig, Rankin (photographer), Cass Bird, Venetia Scott and Oliver Hadlee Pearch.